 Place a medium non-stick pan over medium-high heat.

-Transfer pork tenderloin to one side of baking sheet.
+Transfer pork tenderloin to one side of prepared baking sheet.

 Reserve pan; no need to wipe clean.